Close

 The story caused something of a stir and the American magazine High Times contacted me with a view to publishing it.
 They assumed I was in possession of the secret diaries of Victor Neuburg.
 Sadly, I had to disabuse them of this notion.
 Fourteen years later, I found an anthology called Rapid Eye at the big Virgin store on New Oxford Street.
 The famous photo of Aldous Huxley parting a torn hanging, symbolising the the doors of perception, was on the cover.
 The blurb promised transgressive writing.
 Wondering why I never featured in such anthologies, I leafed through pieces by Derek Jarman and William Burroughs until I came across my name misspelled at the top of a page and the Crowley/Huxley story beneath it.
 In fairness to the editor, the late Simon Dwyer, I was then living abroad and he had tried to contact me.

-The idea of using Neuburg as the narrator of a longer work persisted.
-At first, I considered portraying the extraordinary events of his eight-year association with Crowley – Bou Saada, the Paris Working.
-Then an approach from another angle sprang to mind: a reunion in the Thirties with Dylan Thomas as the link.
-Neuburg had discovered the Welsh bard when poetry editor of the Sunday Referee.
-Jean Overton Fuller’s The Magical Dilemma of Victor Neuburg was the primary source but there were others, most of whom she lists in the excellent bibliography at the back of her book.
+As poetry editor of the Sunday Referee, Neuburg had discovered the Welsh bard.
+Jean Overton Fuller’s The Magical Dilemma of Victor Neuburg was the primary source for this but there were others, most of whom she lists in the excellent bibliography at the back of her book.
 There is a detailed portrait, for example, of both Crowley and Neuburg in Arthur Calder-Marshall’s long out of print The Magic of my Youth.
 Here Vicky appears without a halo: his eccentricity has edge.
 Rupert Croft-Cooke devotes a chapter to him in Glittering Pastures.
-In the memoirs of the painter Nina Hamnett, Laughing Torso, which Crowley sued her over, there is the story of the actor Ione de Forest and the bizarre ménage she formed with Vicky and the Beast, which culminated in her suicide.
+In Laughing Torso, the memoirs of the painter Nina Hamnett, which Crowley sued her over, there is the story of the actor Ione de Forest and the bizarre ménage she formed with Vicky and the Beast, which culminated in her suicide.
 Hamnett does not name Neuburg but refers to him as the Poet throughout.

 In his limericks, letters and The Confessions, Crowley is predictably scathing about Neuburg, the disciple who reneged.
 More surprising is Dylan’s attitude.
 In Fuller’s book, uncharacteristically meek and sober, he gratefully laps up his mentor’s wisdom.
 In The Collected Letters, by contrast, he is full of scorn for “the Creative Lifers” as he dubs Vicky and his circle.
 “The creature himself – I must tell you one day if I haven’t told you before how Aleister Crowley turned Vicky into a camel – is a nineteenth-century crank with mental gangrene, lousier than ever before, a product of a Jewish nuts-factory, an Oscar tamed.”
 (To A.E.
 Trick – December 1934).